Syllabus for STA-201

 When preparing your answers, please identify each exercise clearly by textbook section and exercise number.
 Be sure to include your name at the top of the paper, as well as the course name and code and the semester and year in which you are enrolled.
 To receive full credit for your answers, you must show all work and include complete solutions.

 There will be four modular quizzes for this course.
 The quizzes should be taken after you complete the reading assignment, online discussion, and written assignment for each module.
 There will be various number of multiple-choice questions in each quiz, each question worth one point.
 There is no time limit for taking each quiz.
 You can take each quiz an unlimited number of times, but the gradebook will only record your most recent score.

 The quiz is an unproctored online quiz.
 It is open book, but not open notes.
-In this regard you are permitted to use only a scientific (non-graphing) calculator and the authorized textbook.
+In this regard you are permitted to use a calculator (scientific, graphing, or financial) but may not use a calculator on a phone, PDA, or any similar device and the authorized textbook.

 You are required to take a proctored online final examination.
-The final exam requires that you use the College's Online Proctor Service (OPS).
+The final exam requires that you use the University's Online Proctor Service (OPS).
 Please refer to the "Examinations and Proctors" section of the Online Student Handbook (see General Information area of the course Web site) for further information about scheduling and taking online exams and for all exam policies and procedures.
 You are strongly advised to schedule your exam within the first week of the semester.

 Online exams are administered through the course Web site.